Frequently asked questions

 Can access be granted to researchers outside Sweden?

-It depends on the access conditions and review process set by the organisation that deposited the data.
+It depends on the access conditions and review process set by the organisation responsible for the data.

-Researchers outside Sweden may request access to datasets in FEGA Sweden, but access is granted only if the request is approved by the organisation that deposited the data.
+Researchers outside Sweden may request access to datasets in FEGA Sweden, but access is granted only if the request is approved by the organisation responsible for the data.
 Some organisations or datasets may have access conditions that limit where data can be shared.

 How long does it take to process an access request?